 Best for competitive APRs: Capital One

 Capital One also offers competitive financing for both new and used cars as well as refinancing for existing auto loans.
-While you’re limited to borrowing just $40,000, its APRs start slightly lower than Bank of America’s at just 3.24% (As low as) for new cars.
+While you’re limited to borrowing just $40,000, its APRs start slightly lower than Bank of America’s at just Starting at 3.24% for new cars.

 Like many other lenders, you’ll have 30 days to shop after you get prequalified.
 But keep in mind you’ll be limited to purchasing a car through one of the 12,000 dealers in its network.
 You can find one by using Capital One’s Auto Navigator tool on its website.